Why Does My Car Make Noise When I Turn?

 - Bushing: This joint is part of your suspension system and can either need lubrication or to be replaced as time goes on.
 A creaking noise is commonly heard with this issue.

 - Struts and Shocks: If you have noticed a noise coupled with a bouncy and loose feel when going over bumps in Deer Park, then chances are the problem is with your shocks and struts.

-Find the Cause of Your Car Noises at Babylon Honda
+Find the Cause of Your Car Noises at The New Babylon Honda

 While we have provided some answers to the question, “Why does my car make noises when I turn?” it will take a professional to determine the cause.
-Babylon Honda has the expertise to get the job done well, and service specials to help you save money on everything from belt replacements to larger repairs.
-Contact us to learn more, or stop by our West Babylon service center today!
+The New Babylon Honda has the expertise to get the job done well, and service specials to help you save money on everything from belt replacements to larger repairs.
+Contact us to learn more about your car battery or oil change procedures, or stop by our West Babylon service center today!